DrehanM/PintOperatingSystem/doc/project2.md

 #### Synchronized Shared Resource Preference:
 Currently threads that are waiting for the semaphore are unblocked in a FIFO fashion.
-Instead of this, since we want the highest priority threads to be unblocked first, we simply unblock the highest priority thread by sorting the list in descending order of priority and popping off the front of the list.
+Instead of this, since we want the highest priority threads to be unblocked first, we simply unblock the highest priority thread by calling the `list_max` function on the `waiters` list using an appropiate comparator.

 Similar to what we described above, a lock is a sempahore with a value of one.
 Since semaphores are implemented to give control to higher priority threads, transitively so will locks.

 Lastly condition variables were similar to semaphores in that `cond_signal()` unblocked threads in a FIFO fashion.
-By doing the same modification as in semaphores, we made sure sort the list before popping off and unblocking a thread to run.
+By doing the same modification as in semaphores, we made sure to unblock the highest priority thread in the `waiters` by calling `list_max`.

 # Task 3: Scheduling Lab